HerrWolke/CloudCityBot/README.md

 **ARCHIVED**

-If you read the code it becomes obvious why its so
+If you read the code it becomes obvious why it is archived..

 Its because this code  is shit, littered with bad practice stuff.